-In 2011, SBCWA reported that TDS in the basin typically ranges from 1,500 to 1,800 mg/L in the main part of the basin, while the Cuyama Badlands in the eastern part where Ballinger, Quatal, and Apache Canyons are has better water quality with TDS typically ranging rom 400 to 700mg/L. SBCWA noted spikes in TDS on the Badlands Well which followed wet rainfall years of 1969 and 1994 and state that the spikes are attributable to overland flow from rainfall which is flushing the upper part of the basin after dry periods.
+In 2011, SBCWA reported that TDS in the basin typically ranges from 1,500 to 1,800 mg/L in the main part of the basin, while the eastern portion of the Cuyama Badlands near Ballinger, Quatal, and Apache Canyons has better water quality with TDS typically ranging rom 400 to 700mg/L. SBCWA noted spikes in TDS in the Badlands Well following the wet rainfall years of 1969 and 1994 and state that the spikes are attributable to overland flow from rainfall which is flushing the upper part of the basin after dry periods.